catzilla-007/going-sunny/README.md

 # Going Sunny UI

 Main UI for Going Sunny Hydrophonics IoT System.
 Both works in browser and mobile phones.
+This project will display sensor information live from the sensors.

 ## Setup